doughnutgod/PulsarPioneers/README.md

 # COMP3850 PACE project/internship with CSIRO.
 Pulsar Emission Study

-Created by Matthew Oxley | Git: doughnutgod | PACE Group 15.
+Created by PACE Group 15.

 ## **Mandatory Python Dependencies needed**.
 This environment has been created in Jupyter Notebooks via the Anaconda suite.
 Using **Python 3.9.7**, the minimum python dependencies required to be in the anaconda environment are as follows to run the notebooks.